tarwn/lessthandot-hugo/blogs/content/posts/2014-04-03-continuous-javascript-testing-with-karma.md

 Running karma locally is then as easy as: `node .\node_modules\karma\bin\karma start karma.conf.js`

-It&#8217;s only a few more steps to create a single test-main.js that both the jasmine SpecRunner file and karma can share.
+It's only a few more steps to create a single test-main.js that both the jasmine SpecRunner file and karma can share.

 # The Results